Kingmsh1/Golden-Retriever-Virus/README.md

 ## Overview
 This project was an experiment to explore how hackers develop malware in an effort to understand malware behaviour, structure and evasion techniques.

-I learned C and malware development practices in order to create this virus, which gave me an improved understanding of low-level programming and how it can be exploited for malicious purposes.
+I learned C and malware development practices in order to create this virus, which gave me an improved understanding of low-level programming and and Windows Registry can be exploited for malicious purposes.

 I am fascinated by Red Team operations and how malicious applications/individuals can stay hidden from security systems, leading me to pursue this project for a greater understanding.